roshanfer-project/roshanfer-sidecar/docs/ppm_logic.md

 ## Server-side
 1. in_flight: This is number indicating how many requests are either active in the server or on the way to the server.
-2. failed_dn_info: This is a queue of all DNs that have been rejected.
-It helps the server to keep track of rejected DNs in case it wants to send a credit when a slot becomes available.
-There are two ways a credit can become available: 1.
-The server sends back an INGRESS response (decreasing in_flight).
-2. the server sends an EGRESS request (decreasing in_flight).
+2. failed_dn_info: This is a collection of FIFO queues, one for each service.
+It holds rejected DNs.
+When a credit becomes available, the server prioritizes granting credits to the service with the **lowest average response time** (latency) among those with pending DNs.
+Within a specific service, requests are handled in FIFO order.

 # Logic